-All submissions must be original and may not be under review by another publication.
+All submissions must be original and may not be under review by another publisher.
 Interested authors should consult the journal’s “Submission Guidelines” at https://www.springer.com/journal/44150/submission-guidelines.

-Articles can be submitted through Editorial Manager: https://www.editorialmanager.com/acon/default.aspx
+Articles should be submitted through Editorial Manager: https://www.editorialmanager.com/acon/default.aspx

 The special issue is created as submission questionnaire in the system.
 When you submit your paper you will be asked if your paper belongs to a special issue.
 If you answer yes, a pull down menu prompts up where you can select the title of the special issue to which you are submitting your paper.

-Also, indicate within your cover letter that you wish your manuscript to be considered as part of the special issue on "Applications of Artificial Intelligence and Machine Learning in Architecture, Structures and Construction".
-All submitted papers will be reviewed on a peer review basis as soon as they are received.
-Accepted papers will become immediately available at Online First until the complete Special Issue appears.
+Please indicate in your cover letter that you wish your manuscript to be considered for the special issue on "Applications of Artificial Intelligence and Machine Learning in Architecture, Structures and Construction".
+All submitted papers will be reviewed as soon as they are received.
+Accepted papers are published Online First until the complete Special Issue is published.

 Deadline for submissions: October 1st, 2021.

 M.Z.
 Naser, Clemson University, USA